sidereum81/Markdown/TestEnvironmentPrinciples.md

 -----------------------------
 The structure in the Excel database is quite general.
 It has a naming convention for the columns that is applicable for all the test cases.
 However, if the test environment needs to add a new requirement the database will need to be expanded with the corresponding number of columns.
+The number of columns will then vary depending on the number of requirements of the test case.
 One row contains all the requirements for the test case.